Key Google Analytics metrics to track your SEO success

 This is essentially a more detailed comparison of how the traffic channels are performing in terms of generating website sessions, bringing new users and delivering relevant content.

 Referrals show the traffic that reached the website by clicking on a backlink somewhere on another site.
 It’s always good to know what role social sites are playing - and social referrals give exactly that.

 There is one reason why we have included this metric in the SEO report.
 Backlinks play a big role in building a reputation for Google Search Engine.
 More backlinks mean a higher place in SERPs (Search Engine Results Pages), better keyword ranking, thus resulting in more organic traffic.

 Top 5 pageviews by URL

-A list of most viewed pages on the website in terms of pageviews they received.
-The perfect stat to help determine where the most popular content on the website is located.
+A list of most viewed pages on the website in terms of page views they received.
+The perfect start to help determine where the most popular content on the website is located.

 Top Landing Pages

 A comparison of best performing landing pages on the website in terms of sessions, page views, and views per session.
 When you compare these metrics to the previous period, you get a decent idea on how the landing pages are improving and whether they are fulfilling their goals.

 How do people search for solutions like mine?